gemshub/xgems/README.md

 cd ~/git/xGEMS
 mkdir build
 cd build
-cmake .. -DPYTHON_EXECUTABLE=/usr/bin/python2.7
+cmake .. -DPYTHON_EXECUTABLE=/usr/bin/python3.6
 make -j 3
 make demos
 ~~~
-If you use Python 3.5, in the above commands, change "python2.7" to "python3.5" above.
+If you are still using Python 2.7 then in the above commands, change "python3.6" to "python2.7".
 For compiling in the debug mode, add -DCMAKE_BUILD_TYPE=Debug as cmake parameter.

 * To install xGEMS into /usr/local as a library with includes: